Silicone for Installation of The Onyx Collection Products

 To solve this, we teamed up with one of the leading silicone manufacturers in the country to develop an adhesive silicone specifically formulated for bonding our products to your walls.
 This adhesive silicone allows the installer to put the panel up and go right to the next panel with little or no bracing and know that the panel is there to stay.
 In the months since we began offering our Onyx Collection silicones, calls related to silicone problems have virtually ceased.

 There may still be other silicones on the market that will also work, but because manufacturers keep reformulating their products for things like paintability and low odor which typically reduce their adhesive properties, we have no way of predicting if a product that worked as an adhesive yesterday will still work today.
-Consequently, our Onyx Collection silicone is now the only one we endorse and stand behind for all installations
+Consequently, our Onyx Collection silicone is now the only one we endorse and stand behind for all installations of our products.

 We also provide color-matching silicone for all our colors to fill the seams for side-splashes, separate backsplashes, between wall panels, etc.

-|We also get calls asking how much silicone to use for an installation.
+We also get calls asking how much silicone to use for an installation.
 Based on information we have gotten from professional installers, we recommend one 10.3 oz tube of adhesive silicone for approximately every 1000 sq. inches of panels and trim.

 Specific application instructions are on every tube and case.
 As always, we would appreciate your feedback from actual installation experiences, and we invite your comments on our silicones and on our instructions & recommendations.